- Nix 67.2%

 └── modules/profiles/gaming.nix

-This means: if you want to change something for all hosts, edit hosts/common/.
+This means: if you want to change something for all hosts, edit modules/common/.
+If you want to change desktop-environment support, edit modules/desktop/environment.nix.
 If you want to change something for electra only, edit hosts/electra/default.nix.
 If you want to change something for the dgpu specialisation only, edit hosts/electra/default.nix under specialisation.dgpu.configuration.

 Home-Manager Integration